 Cri-du-chat is a genetic disorder that is caused by a deletion of the short arm of chromosome 5.
-The name of the syndrome, meaning cat cry was coined after the main clinical finding of a high-pitched, monochromatic cat-like cry.
-The clinical picture, severity, and progression of the disease vary depending on the region of the chromosome that is deleted and whether it is terminal or interstitial.
-In other words, differences in phenotype can be attributed to the differences in genotype.
-This disorder is often characterized by distinctive facial features, delayed development, and intellectual disability.
+The name of the syndrome, meaning cat cry, was coined after the main clinical finding of a high-pitched, monochromatic cat-like cry.
+The clinical picture, severity, and progression of the disease vary depending on the region of the chromosome deleted and whether it is terminal or interstitial.
+In other words, differences in phenotype are attributable to the differences in genotype.
+This disorder characteristically presents with distinctive facial features, delayed development, and intellectual disability.

-Cri-du chat is caused by either a partial or complete deletion of chromosome 5p.
+Cri-du chat results from either a partial or complete deletion of chromosome 5p.
 Most of the deletions occur de novo.
 The deletions occur as random events during the formation of reproductive cells in early fetal development.
 Around 80% to 90% are paternal in origin, which can arise from a chromosomal breakage during gamete formation.
-The remaining 10% to 15% are a result of unbalanced parental translocation.
-Moreover, 80% to 90% of cases result from terminal deletions of chromosome 5 while 3% to 5% are due to an interstitial deletion.
+The remaining 10% to 15% result from unbalanced parental translocation.
+Moreover, 80% to 90% of cases result from terminal deletions of chromosome 5, while 3% to 5% are due to an interstitial deletion.
 Mosaicism, inversions, and ring chromosomes are less common mechanisms.

-Although cri du chat is considered a rare disorder, it is one of the most common chromosomal anomalies.
-The incidence ranges from 1:15,000 to 1:50,000 liveborn infants.
+Although Cri du chat is considered a rare disorder, it is one of the most common chromosomal anomalies.
+The incidence ranges from 1 in 15,000 to 1 in 50,000 liveborn infants.
 The incidence in females is slightly higher than males.
 The exact incidence and prevalence worldwide and among races has not been established.
-Similarly, specific risk factors associated with prenatal events or parental age have not been established.
+Similarly, specific risk factors associated with prenatal events or parental age have are not clear.
 However, there are occasional reports of parental exposure to radiation, hyperemesis, anorexia, and toxemia.

 Patients demonstrate phenotypic and genotypic variability.
-A partial deletion of the short arm of chromosome 5 has been found to be the cause for the characteristic phenotype.
-The phenotype being identifiable in spite of variations in deletion size has led to a theory that a critical region is responsible for the characteristic feature in hemizygosity.
+Research has revealed that partial deletion of the short arm of chromosome 5 to be the cause of the characteristic phenotype.
+The phenotype being identifiable despite the fact that variations in deletion size have led to a theory that a critical region is responsible for the characteristic feature in hemizygosity.
 The region identified is 5p15.2, and individuals with a deletion of chromosome 5 that do not include this region do not show a typical phenotype and, in some cases, are even normal.

-Cytogenetic studies have helped identify two regions, 5p15.3, which is responsible for the characteristic cry, and 5p15.2 which is responsible for the other major clinical findings.
-Similarly, other regions have been identified for other features such as speech retardation and dysmorphism.
-Therefore, the clinical manifestations depend on the deletion of the critical region.
-Another important factor for the manifestation is the size as well as the type of deletion and whether it is interstitial or terminal.
+Cytogenetic studies have helped identify two regions, 5p15.3, which is responsible for the characteristic cry, and 5p15.2, which is responsible for the other significant clinical findings.
+Similarly, other areas have been identified for additional features such as speech retardation and dysmorphism.
+Therefore, clinical manifestations depend on the deletion of the critical area.
+Another crucial factor in the manifestation is the size as well as the type of deletion and whether it is interstitial or terminal.

-The most characteristic feature of this disease is high-pitched crying, and the pathogenesis can be attributed to the anatomical alteration of the laryngeal morphology which may be a result of:
+The most characteristic feature of this disease is high-pitched crying, and the pathogenesis is attributable to the anatomical alteration of the laryngeal morphology, which may be a result of:

 However, not all patients with abnormal crying have the above features.
 Therefore, there may be neurological changes as well.

-In the neonatal period, the most characteristic finding is a high-pitched, monotonous cry, which normally disappears within the first few months of life.
-The cry is not limited to this syndrome alone and has been reported in a few other neurological disorders.
+In the neonatal period, the most characteristic finding is a high-pitched, monotonous cry, which usually disappears within the first few months of life.
+The cry is not limited to this syndrome alone and is known to accompany a few other neurological disorders.
 Newborns also exhibit low birthweight and microcephaly as well as asphyxia, muscle hypotonia, and impaired suction.
 These lead to impaired growth and development during the first few years of life.
-Recurrent respiratory, as well as intestinal infections, have been reported.
+Reports exist of recurrent respiratory and intestinal infections.

 (a) Craniofacial malformations: